dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 8. `example/lib/example.dart`
 9. `example/example.md`
 10. `example/README.md`

+If no example file is found in an archive, the loader searches for `README.md` or `readme.md` (at the root or within the project folder) as a fallback.

 When loading a Gist, root-level Dart files are first moved under `lib/` while non-Dart files stay at the workspace root.
 Detection then prefers